+[Section 38 amended by No. 22 of 2005 s.
+32.]

-39. Appointment of School Attendance Panels
+39. Appointment of Attendance Panels

-(1) The Minister may appoint a School Attendance Panel (“a Panel”), consisting of not less than 3 persons, as he or she considers necessary for the purposes of this Act.
+(1) The Minister may appoint an Attendance Panel (“a Panel”), consisting of not less than 3 persons, as he or she considers necessary for the purposes of this Act.

 (2) A member of a Panel for a particular case, or class of cases, is to be a person who has such experience, skills, attributes or qualifications as the Minister considers appropriate to that case or class of cases.